-France’s ‘Freedom Convoy’ disrupts traffic on the Champs-Élysées in Paris, confronts police
+France’s ‘Freedom Convoy’ disrupts traffic on the Champs-Elysees in Paris, confronts police

 The protesters had made it into central Paris despite an order banning them from entering the capital.
 French authorities, who had deployed more than 7,000 police officers to stop the convoys, warned that violators could face two years in prison, a fine of more than $5,000 and a suspended driver’s license.

-Before protesters breached defenses around the Champs-Élysées, authorities said earlier on Saturday that they had prevented 500 vehicles from entering the capital, and penalized hundreds of people.
+Before protesters breached defenses around the Champs-Elysees, authorities said earlier on Saturday that they had prevented 500 vehicles from entering the capital, and penalized hundreds of people.

 Similar convoys were also headed to other European cities on Saturday, emulating Canadian truck drivers opposed to cross-border vaccine requirements who descended on Ottawa two weeks ago.
 In the Netherlands, traffic came to a standstill in parts of The Hague, as protesters reached the seat of the Dutch government in the city.
 Officials in the Belgian capital of Brussels were still bracing for convoys that may arrive there on Monday despite an entry ban.